Zell Miller: Governor of Georgia

 As governor, Miller was a staunch promoter of public education.
 He helped found the HOPE Scholarship, which paid for the college tuition of Georgia students who both established a GPA of 3.0 in high school and maintained the same while in college, and who were from families earning less than $66,000 per year.
 The HOPE Scholarships were funded by revenue collected from the state lottery.
 In December 1995, his office announced a proposal for $1 billion more in spending on education.
 HOPE won praise from national Democratic leaders.
 The HOPE Scholarship program still to this day provides Georgia students with an opportunity to attend a public college or university, who otherwise may have no opportunity to do so.

 Upon leaving the governor's office in January 1999, Miller accepted teaching positions at Young Harris College, Emory University, and the University of Georgia.
-He was a visiting professor at all three institutions when he was appointed to the U.S. Senate.
+He was a visiting professor at all three institutions when he was appointed to the U.S. Senate in 2000.

-Senate
+U. S. Senator

-Miller's successor as governor, Roy Barnes, appointed Miller to a U.S. Senate seat following the death of Republican Sen. Paul Coverdell in July 2000.
+Miller's successor as governor, Roy Barnes, appointed Miller to a U.S. Senate seat following the death of Republican senator Paul Coverdell in July 2000.
 Although the Democratic Party's historic control of Georgia politics had been waning for years, Miller remained popular.
 He defeated former U.S. Senator Mack Mattingly in a special election to keep the seat in November 2000.

 Miller often supported Republicans and criticized Democrats during his tenure in the Senate.
-He supported much of George W. Bush's agenda, including tax cuts and oil drilling in the Arctic National Wildlife Refuge.
+He supported much of George W. Bush's agenda, including tax cuts (which Miller co-sponsored) and oil drilling in the Arctic National Wildlife Refuge.
 He supported anti-abortion policies as a senator, after supporting abortion rights as governor.
 He also supported a constitutional amendment banning gay marriage as senator, after inviting the Gay Games to Atlanta as governor.
 However, Miller remained a Democrat, saying, "I'll be a Democrat 'til the day I die."
 Miller campaigned for fellow Georgia Democrat Max Cleland in his 2002 re-election campaign against Republican Congressman Saxby Chambliss, despite their ideological differences.

-Miller argued in his book A National Party No More: The Conscience of a Conservative Democrat (authored and published in 2003) that the Democratic Party lost its majority because it does not stand for the same ideals that it did in the era of John F. Kennedy.
-He argued that the Democratic Party, as it now stands, is a far left-wing party that is out of touch with the America of today and that the Republican Party now embraces the conservative Democratic ideals that he has held for so long.
-The book spent nine weeks in the New York Times Best Seller list for hardback non-fiction, rising to fourth position.
+Miller argued in his book A National Party No More: The Conscience of a Conservative Democrat (authored and published in 2003) that the Democratic Party lost its majority because it did not stand for the same ideals that it did in the era of John F. Kennedy.
+He argued that the Democratic Party, as it now stood, was a far left-wing party that was out of touch with the America of today and that the Republican Party now embraced the conservative Democratic ideals that he had held for so long.
+The book spent nine weeks in the New York Times Best Seller list for hardcover non-fiction, peaking at number four.